diyscif/diyscif/scif-thesis.md

 such materials in order to ensure electric conductivity.
 The stripped surfaces, as well as corrosive materials that not do not form a passive layer, must be immediately covered by a protective coating upon installation as a component of the shield.
-This prevents the regeneration of the non-conductive passive layer or further corrosion in the case of corrosive materials that don't form a passive layer.
+This prevents the regeneration of the non-conductive passive layer, or further corrosion in the case of corrosive materials that don't form a passive layer.
 Another factor in the joining of materials, specifically materials with different electrode potential, is contact corrosion.
-When materials on opposite ends of the galvanic series are joined they can build a cathode-anode pair that results in the decay of both materials over time.
+When materials on opposite ends of the galvanic series are joined, they can build a cathode-anode pair that results in the decay of both materials over time.
 Special care should be given not to combine these materials in use.
 [@wolfsperger2008, pp. 249-252]